amberteets/credit-risk-analysis/README.md

 ## Approach

-### Using Resampling Models to Predict Credit Risk
+### Resampling Models to Predict Credit Risk

-With knowledge of `imbalanced-learn` and `scikit-learn` libraries, evaluate three machine learning models by using resampling to determine which is better at predicting credit risk.
+With `imbalanced-learn` and `scikit-learn` libraries, evaluate four machine learning models by using resampling to determine which is better at predicting credit risk.

-Oversampling Algorithms: `RandomOverSampler`, `SMOTE`.
+- Oversampling Algorithms: `RandomOverSampler`, `SMOTE`.

-Undersampling Algorithm: `ClusterCentroids`.
+- Undersampling Algorithm: `ClusterCentroids`.

-Combination Algorithm: `SMOTEENN`
+- Combination Algorithm: `SMOTEENN`

+For each algorithm:

+- Resample dataset
+- View count of target classes
+- Train logistic regression classifier
+- Calculate balanced accuracy score
+- Generate confusion matrix
+- Generate classification report

+### Ensemble Classifiers to Predict Credit Risk

+With `imbalanced-learn.ensemble` library, evaluate two different ensemble classifiers - `BalancedRandomForestClassifier` and `EasyEnsembleClassifier` - to predict credit risk.

 For each algorithm: